Yogerlan/supermarket_sales_test/README.md

-# supermarket_sales_test
+# Supermarket Sales

-REST API for sales management in a supermarket chain (technical test)
+## REST API for sales management in a supermarket chain (technical test)